tyborge96/docs-travis-ci-com/user/installing-dependencies.md

 <div id="toc"></div>

-## Installing Packages on Standard Infrastructure
+## Installing Pakgckages on Standard Infrastructure

 To install Ubuntu packages that are not included in the default [standard](/user/reference/precise/), use apt-get in the `before_install` step of your `.travis.yml`: